-Conflicts with any course requirement (labs, midterm exam, project deadline, etc.) due to illness or otherwise MUST be reported to the instructor and/or the Laboratory TA prior to the due date when possible.
+A Students with conflicts for ANY course requirement (labs, exam, project deadline, etc.) due to illness or otherwise MUST be reported to the instructor and/or the Laboratory TA prior to the due date when possible.
 If this is not possible, contact regarding a deferral/accommodation must be made within 24 hours of the missed deadline.